Pragadishwaran01/Document-Processing-Pipeline-with-Vector-Search-Reranking/README.md

 Overview

-This Streamlit application allows users to upload a PDF document, extract its data, and query the content using a vector search-based retrieval system.
+This Streamlit application allows users to upload a documents, extract its data, and query the content using a vector search-based retrieval system.
 The pipeline includes document chunking, vector embedding, and query-based reranking with citations.

 Installation